dperrymorrow/Resume/README.md

 ##Work Experience

-**Measureful** *(Rails/UI Developer)* | 03.13 - Present
+**Measureful (now Chirpify)** *(Rails/UI Developer)* | 03.13 - Present
 Developed and maintained Measureful.com web application.
 An early stage startup distilling client's analytics, and displaying them in a beautiful and concise way.
 Role included defining sprints and feature sets and rapidly prototyping and delivering them to growing customer base.
 Also worked closely with founder to design and build look of info-graphics and user interface, and other graphics for the application.
+Measureful was aquired by Chirpify in 20014.

 **New Relic** *(Rails/UI Developer)* | 06.12 - 03.13
 Work with the Rails application that allows customers of New Relic to monitor their applications and servers.
 Built new features such as Custom Dashboards, Key Transactions and others.
 Also maintain and support the existing code-base on a day to day basis.